-It may certainly be conceivable that a major cloud provider simply indicates that a continued business relation with a university may not be desirable in case the institution and its researchers continue to voice positions critical of that cloud provider.
-That institution would then face the dilemma of either `aligning' their researchers, or---suddenly---having to migrate essential services like their LMS, email, or (currently essential) remote teaching setup away from its current provider.
+Conceivably, a major cloud provider could simply indicate that a continued business relation with a university may not be desirable in case the institution and its researchers continue to voice positions critical of that cloud provider.
+That institution would then face the dilemma of either `aligning' their researchers, or facing a costly migration of essential services.
 Such a migration could easily cost millions while severely interrupting research and teaching.
-And, hypotheticals aside, this did already occur twice with Zoom~\cite{nyu-zoom}.

-Similar cases can be made for cloud operators enforcing their business rules in terms of, e.g., global sanctions.
-A case similar to that of GitHub~\cite{gh-ban} may effectively put universities in a position where they either bar their Iranian (or any other potentially sanctioned country) students from attending the university, or at least from using their digital learning environment.
-Thereby, the centralization of power we currently observe may indeed inadvertently threaten core functions of universities.

-The ultimate question we have to ask here as academics is not whether cloud operators \emph{would} use these powers.
-Instead, we have to ask ourselves if we are willing to risk that they \emph{could} do this.
+Similar cases can be made for cloud operators enforcing their business rules in terms of, e.g., global sanctions as in the case of GitHub~\cite{gh-ban}.
+This may effectively put universities in a position where they either bar students from sanctioned countries attending the university, or at least from using their digital learning environment.
+Similarly, the reliance on platforms and their policies might impede global research collaborations~\cite{acm:collab}.
+Thus, this centralization of power may indeed inadvertently threaten core functions of universities.
+Hence, the question we have to ask as academics is not whether cloud operators \emph{would} use these powers.
+Instead, we have to ask ourselves if we are willing to risk that they \emph{could}.